Samarkand: Language

 De facto, the most common native language in Samarkand is Tajik, which is a dialect or variant of the Persian language.
 Samarkand was one of the cities in which the Persian language developed.
 Many classical Persian poets and writers lived in or visited Samarkand over the millennia, the most famous being Abulqasem Ferdowsi, Omar Khayyam, Abdurahman Jami, Abu Abdullah Rudaki, Suzani Samarqandi, and Kamal Khujandi.

 While the official stance is that Uzbek is the most common language in Samarkand, some data indicate that only about 30% of residents speak it as a native tongue.
 For the other 70%, Tajik is the native tongue, with Uzbek the second language and Russian the third.
 However, as no population census has been taken in Uzbekistan since 1989, there are no accurate data on this matter.
 Despite Tajik being the second most common language in Samarkand, it does not enjoy the status of an official or regional language.
-Only one newspaper in Samarkand is published in Tajik, in the Cyrillic Tajik alphabet: "Ovozi Samarqand" (Tajik: Овози Самарқанд — Voice of Samarkand).
-Local Samarkandian STV and "Samarqand" TV channels offer some broadcasts in Tajik, as does one regional radio station.
+Nevertheless, at Samarkand State University ten faculties offer courses in Tajiki, and the Tajik Language and Literature Department has an enrolment of over 170 students.
+Only one newspaper in Samarkand is published in Tajiki, in the Cyrillic Tajik alphabet: Ovozi Samarqand (Tajik: Овози Самарқанд —Voice of Samarkand).
+Local Samarkandian STV and "Samarkand" TV channels offer some broadcasts in Tajik, as does one regional radio station.
+In 2022 a quarterly literary magazine in Tajiki, Durdonai Sharq, was launched in Samarkand.

 In addition to Uzbek, Tajik, and Russian, native languages spoken in Samarkand include Ukrainian, Armenian, Azerbaijani, Tatar, Crimean Tatar, Arabic (for a very small percentage of Samarkandian Arabs), and others.

 Modern Samarkand is a vibrant city, and in 2019 the city hosted the first Samarkand Half Marathon.
 In 2022 this also included a full marathon for the first time.

 Religion

 Islam

 Islam entered Samarkand in the 8th century, during the invasion of the Arabs in Central Asia (Umayyad Caliphate).
-Before that, almost all inhabitants of Samarqand were Zoroastrians, and many Nestorians and Buddhists also lived in the city.
+Before that, almost all inhabitants of Samarkand were Zoroastrians, and many Nestorians and Buddhists also lived in the city.
 From that point forward, throughout the reigns of many Muslim governing powers, numerous mosques, madrasahs, minarets, shrines, and mausoleums were built in the city.
 Many have been preserved.
 For example, there is the Shrine of Imam Bukhari, an Islamic scholar who authored the hadith collection known as Sahih al-Bukhari, which Sunni Muslims regard as one of the most authentic (sahih) hadith collections.
 His other books included Al-Adab al-Mufrad.
 Samarkand is also home to the Shrine of Imam Maturidi, the founder of Maturidism and the Mausoleum of the Prophet Daniel, who is revered in Islam, Judaism, and Christianity.